 Sussex have health issues.
 With a tiny gene pool, heart defects plague the breed and breeding parents must be deemed sound by a specialist.
 Puppies must be screened prior to being placed.
 (Ours are checked multiple times) Low level murmurs in the breed are relatively common, and rarely (if ever) lifestyle changers.
 PDP disease is autosomal recessive, and all breeding Sussex must be screened with a simple DNA test.
 Joint dysplasias are relatively common, although they rarely (if ever) present with painful or clinical symptoms due to their strong body frames and stout, short legs.
 Eye issues can vary from retinal folds to cataracts, both issues can be screened for by a specialist and all breeding adults should have this done.
 Deafness is a real thing that can occasionally pop up in this breed - no one really knows why but it's probably a recessive pigment gene.
 It can run in bloodlines and appear out of the blue with no family history!
 BAER testing of all breeding parents is mandatory.
 Umbilical hernias are common, cosmetic defects (we also get them in springer puppies) - they are not health issues and can be easily repaired during a spay or neuter, should you choose to do it.
-There are other issues that we cannot test parents for at all, most are uncommon, but none the less should be mentioned: human biting and aggression disorders (like rage syndrome), late onset seizures, diabetes insipidus (in varying degrees), dental issues, cherry eye, lymphomas and cancers, PLE (protein losing enteropathy), bloat, even vaccine reaction and hemolytic anemia.
+There are other issues that we cannot test parents for at all, most are uncommon, but none the less should be mentioned: human biting and aggression disorders (like rage syndrome), late onset seizures, diabetes insipidus (in varying degrees), dental issues, cherry eye, lymphomas and cancers, PLE (protein losing enteropathy), IBD, bloat, even vaccine reaction and hemolytic anemia.